Jade River: A history of the MahurangiDr Ronald H Locker

 At the hearing, Browne swore an affidavit (5 February) on the information he had gathered.
 He was also interpreter for the deposition of a Māori witness, nephew of the murdered chief.
 (Both affidavit and deposition give his full name as Gordon Davies Browne; his Mahurangi land claim as Gordon Davis Browne.
-I assume the former to be correct).
+I assume the former to be correctDr Ronald H Locker’s assumption was reasonable but incorrect—Davis is the correct rendering).
 In the end justice was not done.
 The Attorney-General was devious.
 Stewart jumped bail, was seen in the Hokianga, then vanished with his ship into the Pacific.

 Browne’s affidavit confirms his presence in Sydney early in 1831 and his imminent return to New Zealand, probably to seek flax for Mossman.
 The arrival is confirmed by the diary of Henry Williams, who on a visit to Whangārei Harbour, had an unexpected visitor:

 Mr G D Brown, a young man of considerable respectability, formerly a merchant in Sydney, but now residing here for the purpose of procuring flax, called on us and represented his precarious position.
 Tendered our services as far as respected his private property, but that muskets, powder etc. etc. must run their chance.